interlucid/web-audio-api/public/pages/oscillators.md

 Oscillators are electronic circuits that produce an electronic signal that moves back and forth, or oscillates.

-### Kinds of oscillators

-There are several kinds of oscillators.
-The following types are more well known in the music world:

-- sine (plain tone sound)
-- square (more shrill)
-- sawtooth (very buzzy/distorted)
-- triangle (slightly buzzy)

 ## Implementation

 Oscillators are created with the following code (assuming you have an audio context):